sanjanapadmashali-boop/Openlane_sky130_workshop/README.md

 - Setup and hold timing constraints
 - Clock skew and jitter
 - Importance of balanced clock distribution
-## Day 5 – Final Steps for RTL to GDSII using TritonRoute and OpenSTA

 ## Day 5 – Final Steps for RTL-to-GDS using TritonRoute and OpenSTA

 Day 5 focuses on completing the **physical design flow** and performing **final sign-off checks** to ensure the design is ready for fabrication.
 This stage converts the placed and clocked design into a manufacturable layout.